Generalized Homogeneous Rigid-BodyAttitude Control: Introduction

 \section{Introduction}

 The problem of a rigid body attitude control is well-known in a variety of applications such as satellites, robots, and aerial/underwater vehicles.
 There are three commonly-used global mathematical descriptions of the rigid body's attitude (orientation): Special Orthogonal Group $SO(3)$, quaternion, Lie algebra $\mathfrak{so}(3)$ (also known as exponential coordinates or Chevalley's coordinates, see \cite{chaturvedi2011rigid}).
 Indeed, the manifold $SO(3)$ consists of all possible rotation matrices in 3D space.
-An element from $SO(3)$ defines unique one attitude of a rigid body.
 The quaternion also represent globally an orientation of a rigid body but with an ambiguity, which may cause an unwinding phenomenon in attitude control \cite{wen1991attitude}.
-Lie algebra $\mathfrak{so}(3)$ is a minimal (three parameters) representation which contains an ambiguity, as it was stated in \cite{stuelpnagel1964parametrization} that any representation with three parameters cannot uniquely represent the global orientation of a rigid body.
+Lie algebra $\mathfrak{so}(3)$ is a minimal (three parameters) representation which contains ambiguities, as it was stated in \cite{stuelpnagel1964parametrization} that any representation with three parameters cannot uniquely represent the global orientation of a rigid body.